maxgreive/utxo-web/src/content/services/en/mastering-jobs-to-be-done-online-workshop.md

 Register today and take the first step towards successfully implementing the Jobs-to-Be-Done methodology in your organisation.
 Together we will achieve your goals!

 **Online workshop "Mastering Jobs to Be Done" - Your path to better products and services.

+## Sounds great, how can I participate?

+For the english workshops, just enter the <a href=mailto:masterclass@utxo.solutions>waitlist</a>.
+For the german ones, pleaser have a look <a href="/leistungen/mastering-jobs-to-be-done-online-workshop">here.</a>